hazelcast/hazelcast-platform-training/Lab3.md

 4. If you do #3, modify the listener to only display trades on a specific stock symbol.
 (Hint: you'll use a predicate in the listener to match the symbol.)

+## Additional Notes

+You can run _Management Center_ with

+`docker run -d -p 8080:8080 hazelcast/management-center`.

+To connect to your cluster, use

+cluster name: `dev`

+member address: `host.docker.internal`